We thank our students, faculty, staff and Community Partners for their continued dedication to the CCE and its mission

 CCE Spotlight on Community Building Internships (CBIs)

 We are grateful to those community partners, students, donors, CCPD and CCE staff that weathered the storm and continue to provide meaningful opportunities for our K students, in partnerships with the CCE, to pursue the important work necessary in our community towards food justice, educational equity and social renewal.
-We look forward to our CBI Summer 2021.
+We have had an amazing CBI Summer 2021.

 About two-thirds of Kalamazoo College students work in the community every year, through community-based courses and in